pandas-dev/pandas/doc/source/basics.rst

 .. versionadded:: 0.22.0

-Strings passed as the ``by`` parameter to :meth:`DataFrame.sort_values` may refer to either columns or index levels.
+Strings passed as the ``by`` parameter to :meth:`DataFrame.sort_values` may refer to either columns or index level names.

 .. ipython:: python